x-arisu/uwusite/readme.md

 - Anything else such as css changes, favicon changes, font changes you can find the relevant files in the files folder.

+- RSS is available for all blogs now! all you need to do is enter the domain in the rss config and you should be all set You should be able to access rss by putting `?rss` at the end of the url for your blog

 #### Bugs, Issues, Improvements
 Feel free to make a bug report, submit improvements, or request features.